Joseph R. Inge

-Lieutenant General Joseph Richard Inge (born August 20, 1947) is a retired officer of the United States Army.
+Lieutenant General Joseph Richard Inge (August 20, 1947 – March 23, 2023) was an officer of the United States Army.
 He served as Deputy Commander, United States Northern Command, and Vice Commander, United States Element, North American Aerospace Defense Command, headquartered at Peterson Air Force Base, Colorado in 2007.
 He retired in 2007, after a 38-year career.

 As Deputy Commander, United States Northern Command, Inge helped lead the command responsible to deter, prevent and defeat threats and aggression aimed at the United States, its territories and interests within the assigned area of responsibility and, as directed by the President or Secretary of Defense, provide defense support of civil authorities including consequence management operations.

 Youth and education

 Joseph Richard Inge was born on August 20, 1947, in Chase City, Virginia.
 He was commissioned a second lieutenant of Armor and awarded a Bachelor of Science in Agriculture upon graduation from Virginia Polytechnic Institute and its Army ROTC program on June 4, 1969.
-He holds a Master of Arts in Personnel Management and Administration from Central Michigan University.
-His military education includes the Armor Basic and Advanced Courses, the Army Command and General Staff College, and the United States Army War College.
+He held a Master of Arts in Personnel Management and Administration from Central Michigan University.
+His military education included the Armor Basic and Advanced Courses, the Army Command and General Staff College, and the United States Army War College.